 The American Academy of Orthopaedic Surgeons (AAOS) and the Pediatric Orthopaedic Society of North America (POSNA) urge celebrants of all ages to put safety first:

-- Adults should accompany children ages 12 and younger
+- An adult should accompany children (at least those 12 and under)

 - Walk on sidewalks and avoid cutting across lawns and driveways